OWASP/DevGuide/docs/en/04-design/01-threat-modeling/04-cornucopia.md

 #### What is Cornucopia?

-OWASP Cornucopia is a mechanism in the form of a card game to assist software development teams identify security requirements in Agile, conventional and formal development processes.
+OWASP Cornucopia is a mechanism in the form of a card game to assist software development teams in identifying security requirements in Agile, conventional and formal development processes.
 It is language, platform and technology-agnostic.
-The idea behind Cornucopia is to help development teams, especially those using Agile methodologies, to identify application security requirements and develop security-based user stories.
+The idea behind Cornucopia is to help development teams, especially those using Agile methodologies, identify application security requirements and develop security-based user stories.
 [Cornucopia][cornucopia] is an OWASP production project.
 The cards can be [downloaded][cornucopia-cards] and printed or [bought online][online] from its website.
 It is also possible to play OWASP Cornucopia online using the cornucopia game engine called [Copi][copi].
-The game engine has also a broad selection of other EoP related games.
+The game engine also has a broad selection of other EoP-related games.

 #### Why use it?